Herbert Hayton Castens: Rugby career

 Castens joined the Villagers Rugby Football Club, the second oldest rugby club in South Africa, in the southern suburbs of Cape Town.
 In 1890-91 he also represented the Western Province cricket team at the fifth Champion Bat Tournament in Cape Town as an opening batsman and wicket-keeper.
 He scored 165 against Eastern Province, the highest score of the three-match tournament.

 In 1891, the British Isles rugby team toured South Africa.
 Castens refereed the first tour match, which was a combined Cape Town rugby side against the British Isles.
 Two days later he was appointed manager of the Western Province rugby side.

 On 30 July, he captained South Africa in their first rugby international, against the British Isles team, which was played at the Crusader's Ground in Port Elizabeth.
 The British side scored two tries and a conversion to win the contest four to nil.
 Castens played in the front row in his one and only test.
 He thus became the first (and likely only) man to ever referee and play in matches in the same rugby test series.
 He also refereed a number of other matches in the tour: Port Elizabeth Clubs, Cape Colony, and the third and final test at Newlands on September 5, and won four to nil by Britain.
 Managing Western Province, he also played for them in their match against the tourists.
 He also refereed the unofficial final match of the tour against Stellenbosch.
 Castens is thought to be one of South Africa's first active rugby coaches; he believed that rugby was somewhat of a science.

 Test history

 Cricket career

+Castens played cricket at Rugby, captaining the team at least once, and later played for Brasenose College, but he did not represent Oxford University.
+A wicket-keeper, he was also a hard-hitting batsman, who scored 165 in a first-class match for Western Province in the 1890–91 season.

 In March 1894, the year that the South African Cricket Association was established, Castens captained Western Province to victory in the final of the Currie Cup tournament at Newlands in Cape Town, scoring 61 in an innings victory over Natal.
 Soon after, a South African cricket tour to England was organised, with Castens appointed as the captain.
 South Africa played matches against the first-class counties, but no Tests or first-class matches were played.
 24 games were played on the tour, with 12 victories, five losses and seven draws.
-Castens scored 58 against Surrey.
+Opening the batting, Castens scored 58 against Surrey, the South Africans' top score in an innings defeat.

 Later life

-Castens later moved to Southern Rhodesia, where he worked as an advocate, and was later elected to the National Legislature, and served as secretary to the government for a number of years.
-Castens died on 18 October 1929 in Fulham, London, at the age of sixty-four.
+In 1897, Castens moved to Southern Rhodesia, where he worked as an advocate, and was later elected to the National Legislature.
+He served as chief secretary to the administrator from 1899 to 1908.
+Castens later returned to England, where he appears to have lived in obscurity until his death from chronic myocarditis on 18 October 1929 in Fulham, London, at the age of 64.